randao/randao/README.en.md

 participant.

 ##### The second phase: collecting valid s
-After the first phase, anyone who submitted sha3(s) successfully needs to send a transaction with the secret number s in the first stage to contract C in a specified time period.
-Contract C will check if s is valid by running sha3 against s and comparing the result with previous committed data. s will be saved to the collection of seeds to finally generate the random number.
+After the first phase, anyone who comitted sha3(s) successfully needs to send a transaction with the secret number s in the first stage to contract C in a specified time period.
+Contract C will check if s is valid by running sha3 against s and comparing the result with previous committed data.
+Valid s will be saved to the collection of seeds to finally generate the random number.

-##### The third phase: calculating a random number, returning pledge and
+##### The third phase: calculating a random number, returning pledge and bonus
-bonus
-1. After completion of the collection of all secret numbers, contract C will calculate the random number from the function f (s1, s2, ..., sn), the result will be written to the storage of C, and the result will be send to all other contracts that request to the random number before.
+1. After completion of the collection of all secret numbers, contract C will calculate the random number from the function f(s1,s2,...,sn), the result will be written to the storage of C, and the result will be send to all other contracts that request to the random number before.
 2. Contract C will send back the pledge to the participants in the first phase, and the profit divided into equal parts will be sent to all